• Skip to primary navigation

 To infuse any kind of oil with thyme, Pick and wash 8 -10 large stems of thyme.
 Wash the herb and then pat dry to remove as much moisture as possible.

-Place the washed herb in an oil bottle or mason jar and cover completely with good quality olive oil.
-Store the sealed jar of oil in a dark location for a week, then use as needed.
+Place the washed herb in an oil bottle or mason jar and cover it completely with good quality olive oil.
+Store the sealed jar of oil in a dark location for a week, then use it as needed.

 Using Thyme In The Kitchen

 When using fresh thyme, remove the leaves from the stem by running your fingers along the plant stem from to top down.
-This will pull of the tiny leaves in one fell swoop and avoid having hard little bits of thyme stem caught in your teeth.
+This will pull off the tiny leaves in one fell swoop and avoid having hard little bits of thyme stem caught in your teeth.

 If you harvested very young and tender thyme stems you may chop the whole plant, stem included.

-A central ingredients in Herb de Provence and bouquet garni, Thyme is central to seasoning meats, stews, and soup.
+A central ingredient in Herb de Provence and bouquet garni, Thyme is central to seasoning meats, stews, and soup.
 I use thyme in my braised beef short ribs, as well as in German Oxtail Soup and Instant Pot French Onion Soup.

 Want To Grow Even More Herbs?